lasuzuki/dtn-gcp/README.md

 - `bpecho` issues responses to bpdriver in request-response mode.
 - `bpcounter` acts as receiver for streaming mode, outputting markers on receipt of data from bpdriver and computing throughput metrics.

+**4. Logging:**
+- by default, the administrative programs will all trigger the creation of a log file called `ion.log` in the directory where the program is called.
+This means that write-access in your current working directory is required.
+The log file itself will contain the expected log information from administrative daemons, but it will also contain error reports from simple applications such as bpsink.